-Many of the potentially sensitive receptor locations were identified as scattered farmsteads / homesteads which house the local farmers as well as their farm workers.
-These dwellings are regarded as potentially sensitive visual receptor locations as they are located within a mostly rural setting and the proposed development will likely alter natural vistas experienced from these dwellings, however their sentiments toward the development are unknown.
+The field investigation revealed a total number of nineteen (19) potentially sensitive receptor locations in the visual assessment zone as indicated in the Potentially Sensitive Visual Receptor Locations Map which has been provided in Appendix C. As mentioned, no sensitive receptor locations were identified in the study area.
+These potentially sensitive receptor locations were identified as scattered farmsteads / homesteads which house the local farmers as well as their farm workers.
+These dwellings are regarded as potentially sensitive visual receptor locations as they are located within a mostly rural setting and the proposed development will likely alter natural vistas experienced from these dwellings.